moment/moment/README.markdown

 ==============================

 To customize the wording of `_date.format()` and `_date.from()`, the strings are exposed through the _date object.
 You can modify these however you see fit.
+Or, put in the beginnin of your project,

+    require('./underscore.date.languages').portuguese();

+Portuguese was the language choose in this example.

 Examples :